datavikingr/arcanearena/README.md

 # Arcane Arena

-wizards playing soccer.
-Filler text for now.
+Battle wizards playing soccer, built on Godot 4.3, for release on Steam and console.